Cain: Characteristics

 Cain is described as a city-builder, and the forefather of tent-dwelling pastoralists, all lyre and pipe players, and bronze and iron smiths.

 In an alternate translation of Genesis 4:17, endorsed by a minority of modern commentators, Cain's son Enoch builds a city and names it after his son, Irad.
 Such a city could correspond with Eridu, one of the most ancient cities known.
-Philo observes that it makes no sense for Cain, the third human on Earth, to have founded an actual city.
+Philo observes that it does not makes sense for Cain, the third human on Earth, to have founded an actual city.
 Instead, he argues, the city symbolizes an unrighteous philosophy.